-The “classic” tools that Scrum teams use to organize their work are whiteboards, charts, and note cards.
-Yet there’s so much more you can achieve with Scrum project management software, so Daxx decided to collect 15 best Agile tools in one article.
+The “classic” Scrum tools that agile teams use to organize their work are whiteboards, charts, and note cards.
+Yet there’s so much more you can achieve with Scrum project management software, so Daxx decided to collect 15 best free Agile tools in one article.
 Besides, using this type of software is the only viable option if you work with a geographically distributed team.

-The variety of Agile project management tools available today is impressive to say the least.
-Many of them come with a hefty price tag, but there are just as many that are completely free.
-Here is a selection of free Scrum tools that will help you manage your Agile software developers more effectively without breaking the bank.
+Here is a selection of 15 free Scrum tools that will help you manage your Agile software developers effectively without breaking the bank:

 This simple web-based tool is basically a web simulation of an Agile sprint board, allowing your team to collaborate in real-time.
 This can come in handy when you don’t have a physical board at hand, or if you work with a distributed Agile team.

-At first glance, Trello may seem too simple to be powerful.
+At first glance, Trello may seem too simple to be a powerful Agile tool.
 And yet its cards have everything you need for effective project management.
 You can move cards between lists to show progress, leave comments for immediate feedback, and upload files from your desktop, Google Drive, Dropbox, Box, or OneDrive.
-Not only this, Trello will remind you about important events with the help of notifications.
-Trello doesn’t have a single feature you won’t find useful, and is completely free to use.
+Not only this, but Trello will also remind you about important events with the help of notifications.
+Trello doesn’t have a single feature you won’t find useful and is completely free to use.

-iceScrum is an online tool that offers Dashboard and Timeline views, Product Backlog, Release and Sprint Plans, as well as Actors and Team functionality.
+iceScrum is an online Scrum tool that offers Dashboard and Timeline views, Product Backlog, Release, and Sprint Plans, as well as Actors and Team functionality.
 It facilitates visual management with the help of virtual sticky notes. iceScrum is free for one team with an unlimited number of people, but the number of public projects is limited to just one in the free version.

 This tool allows you to manage almost any project online.
-Its features include predictions functionality, Excel import and export, and automatic burnup charts.
-ScrumDo is free for teams of up to seven people.
+Its features include prediction functionality, Excel import and export, and automatic burnup charts.
+ScrumDo is free for agile teams of up to seven people.